cometaj2/hcli_core/README.rst

 Open a different shell window.

-You may need to restart your shell after the huckle CLI install command below to be able to invoke the sample HCLI by name directly (e.g. jsonf).
+Setup the huckle env eval in your .bash_profile (or other bash configuration) to avoid having to execute eval everytime you want to invoke HCLIs by name (e.g. jsonf).

 Note that no CLI is actually installed by Huckle.
 Huckle reads the HCLI semantics exposed by the API and ends up behaving *like* the CLI it targets.